-Usually the first thing that comes to someone’s mind when getting a getting a new pet, is adopting a younger dog or cat.
+Usually the first thing that comes to someone’s mind when getting a new pet, is adopting a younger dog or cat.
 Senior-aged animals are often overlooked, even though many shelters have healthy senior pets looking for a forever home and a loving family.

 One thing to consider when adopting a pet, especially if it will be your first pet, is that adopting a senior pet may be a good idea for you.
 Senior pets are usually calmer and less destructive than younger pets which means they may be easier to manage if it is your first time taking care of a pet - (you also won’t need to worry about them destroying your favorite pair of shoes or your furniture).
 Senior pets are also likely to be more independent which is another plus is you are a newbie pet owner.
 (These are also benefits if you are very busy and do not have time to take care of, train, and watch over a young pet, but are still looking for a companion)